Single-unit study

 EFB335 Investments

-In this unit, students will apply finance knowledge acquired in earlier units to develop investment decision making skills essential for their personal and professional lives.
+In this unit, you will apply finance knowledge acquired in earlier units to develop investment decision making skills essential for their personal and professional lives.
 The unit advances understanding of how investment decisions are made, what securities to invest in, how they fit in a portfolio, the impact of transaction costs, the risks associated with investing and performance evaluation of the investment process.
 Securities and analytical tools investment managers employ when managing equity and fixed income portfolios will be critically examined and applied to real world contexts, including the use of Excel.
 By applying higher level knowledge and skills and considering issues from the investment manager's perspective, this unit provides insight into an industry that controls trillions of dollars of assets both domestically and internationally.

 EFB336 International Economics